Kaladum/Simple-WC3/README.md

 built with Rust, enabling LAN Games over the internet using the [Iroh](https://www.iroh.computer/) network protocol.

-This library is in a pre-release version.
-First tests have been successful but there a still some bugs and problems left.
+The software is currently in beta.
+Our first tests went well, but there are still a few bugs and issues we’re working on fixing.

 ## Features